zerolocusta/locustaToy/README.md

 To complete sicp with clj.

-Distributed under the Eclipse Public License either version 1.0 .
+Distributed under the GNU GENERAL PUBLIC LICENSE Version 3.